PolymeshAssociation/polymesh-rest-api/README.md

 ### Webhooks (alpha)

 Normally the endpoints that create transactions wait for block finalization before returning a response, which normally takes around 15 seconds.
-When processMode `submitAndCallback` is used the `webhookUrl` param must also be provided.
+When processMode `submitWithCallback` is used the `webhookUrl` param must also be provided.
 The server will respond after submitting the transaction to the mempool with 202 (Accepted) status code instead of the usual 201 (Created).

 Before sending any information to the endpoint the service will first make a request with the header `x-hook-secret` set to a value.
 The endpoint should return a `200` response with this header copied into the response headers.